Pages 46-90

 His footsteps like the lapse of time

-No ear can catch their falling chime
+No ear can catch their falling chime12

 Having mounted on horseback, the cavalcade proceeded to the place of the Peries.
 When Melech Mahommed struck the ring, instantly the door was opened.
 The Shah, having arranged his host in order and directed them to pitch their tents without, entered the palace along with Danish Bait.
 There, they encountered Ruh afroz, who came with certain Perizadis to salute him at his entrance.
 When the eyes of the Shah fell on Ruh Afra he was astonished at her beauty.